EdwardIrby/miles/readme.md

-# Miles
+# Miles (EXPERIMENTAL)
-Miles is a CSS-in-JS library.
+Miles is an experimental  CSS-in-JS library.
 It takes a hybrid approach to CSS-in-JS.

 ----------
 ## Install